daveg-fwm/gatsby-tests/graphql-knowledge-sharing/readme.md

 ### Be consistent and precise!

 - always use the spread operator when using fragments (separation of concerns)
-- always use inline fragments when a field can be more than one type
+- always use inline fragments when a field can be more than one type and the type itself is not a fragment
-- optional **unused** fields should always have a resolver (dummy content may be better for CMS data)
+- **unused** fields should always have a resolver (dummy content may be better for CMS data)

 <br>

 ### Queries & Mutations

 CRUD: four basic functions of persistent storage
 - **C**reate